UBC-MDS/pythcat/README.md

 **Arguments**

-- df, the input data frame
+- df, the input data frame (pandas.core.frame.DataFrame)
-- k, the number of feature pairs to return (intger or string, default: “all”)
+- k, the number of feature pairs to return (int or str, default: “all”)

 Generates a pandas dataframe with the top k correlated pairs of features